JanBeh/neumond/README.md

     for I/O (e.g. by using an OS call that blocks execution).

   * **`fiber.handle(handlers, action, ...)`** acts like `effect.handle` but
-    additionally applies the effect handling to all spawned fibers.
+    additionally applies the effect handling to all spawned fibers within the `action` function.
+It is implemented by wrapping the `action` with `fiber.scope`.
 Thus `fiber.handle` will not return until all fibers have terminated.

 A fiber handle `f` provides the following attributes and methods: